liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/10-managing-the-target-platform/01-intro.markdown

 | **Note:** The Target Platform feature is only supported for Gradle projects at
 | this time.

-Each @product@ version has a predefined BOM that you can specify for your workspace to reference.
+Each @sharepoint@ version has a predefined BOM that you can specify for your workspace to reference.
 Each BOM defines the artifacts and their versions used in the specific release.
 BOMs list all dependencies in a management fashion, so it doesn't **add** dependencies to your project; it only **provides** your build